 4. The black bean sauce

 Black bean is also called douchi 豆豉, which is the fermented black soybean.
 It is the flavoring agent for many typical Chinese cuisines.
+You should be able to purchase it at your regular Asian grocery store.

 Dried tangerine peel

-It is also used in another recipe Steamed spareribs with black bean sauce.
+It is also used in another recipe, Steamed spareribs with black bean sauce.

 5. The essential ingredients: ginger, garlic, and scallions